My website is down after site migration!

 Loss of Data

-Steps To Follow to Minimize Downtime During Magento 1 To Magento 2 Migration
+Steps To Follow to Minimize Downtime During Magento 1 To Magento 2 Site Migration Process

 Step 1: Review And Evaluate Your Magento 1 Store To Determine What Should Be Retained

 Review and evaluate your Magento 1 store.
-Unfortunately, your plugins or data are out-of-date and incompatible with the new version.
+Unfortunately, your plugins or out-of-date data are incompatible with the new version.

 Check out the extensions that are currently installed.
 List the extensions used in Magento 1.